 Once you have fully rinsed your hair and your head, you must not use a towel to dry yourself.
-Towels are abrasive and can cause a great deal of damage to your new grafts.
-They can dislodge them or even knock them out of place.
-Furthermore, we do not recommend that you use a hairdryer as the strong air flow can possibly dislodge your grafts as well.
+Towels are abrasive and can cause a great amount of damage to your new grafts.
+They can dislodge them or even knock them out.
+Furthermore, we do not recommend that you use a hairdryer as the strong airflow can also dislodge your hair grafts.

-The best and safest method to dry your hair after your first hair wash is to use paper towels.
+The best and safest method to dry your hair after the wash is to use paper towels.
 Toilet rolls or soft paper towels are not recommended as they can come apart when wet and/or leave a residue.
 The best paper towels to use are thicker and more absorbent.
-To ensure that your hair is completely dry, dap the area, remembering to be incredibly gentle.
+To ensure that your hair is completely dry, pat the scalp while being incredibly gentle.

 When Can You Normally Start Washing Your Hair After Hair Transplant?

-You have to wash your head once a day, every day using the medicated shampoo and lotion until the scabs fall off.
+You have to wash your head once a day, every day using the medicated shampoo and lotion until the hair transplant scabs fall off (which can take 2 weeks).
 After that, you can start shampooing your head just like you did before and with the same frequency.
 It’s important that you avoid using any kind of pressurised shower for at least 15 days after the surgery.

 Can You Massage Your Scalp When Washing Your Hair After Hair Transplant?

-You can only start massaging the scalp after 1 week of washing your hair after hair transplant.
+After hair transplantation, you must wait one week before massaging the scalp during hair washes.
 You have to do it very gently, though.
 In addition, you need to do it using your fingertips.
 Continue the massage for as long as you have the scabs.
 It’ll help them fall off and speed up the recovery process.